Why Do I Need Terminology Management?

 • Mining legacy terms from previous versions of the product (and its related documentation) to ensure the maximum amount of content leverage.

-• Defining each termand specifying a distinct set of terminological attributes (including part of speech, source context, usage status, etc.) that are most pertinent to your organization’s localization workflow.
+• Defining each term and specifying a distinct set of terminological attributes (including part of speech, source context, usage status, etc.) that are most pertinent to your organization’s localization workflow.

 • Collecting these core terms in a centralized, accessible environment (such as a terminology management system or software application).